randywu763/sam-iot-provision/SAM_IoT_Certs_Generator/README.md

 ## Overview

 In this section, you will generate root/signer/device keys & certificates which will be used to provision the WINC1510 Wi-Fi network controller on the SAM-IoT WG Development Board.
-This process programs the flash memory of the MCU on the SAM-IoT board so any application firmware that was previously programmed will be overwritten.
+This process programs the flash memory of the MCU (SAMD21) on the SAM-IoT board so any application firmware that was previously programmed will be overwritten with this provisioning firmware.

 ## Procedure